basho/basho_docs/source/languages/en/riak/ops/building/basic-cluster-setup.md

 #### Select an IP address and port

-Let's say that the IP address for your cluster is 192.168.1.10 and that you'll be using the default port.
+Let's say that the IP address for your cluster is 192.168.1.10 and that you'll be using the default port (8087).
 If you're using the [[Protocol Buffers interface|PBC API]] to Riak (which we recommend over the HTTP interface due to performance gains), you should change your configuration file:

 ```riakconf
 listener.protobuf.$name = 127.0.0.1:8087